We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Bottom Line: Synephrine is a fairly potent stimulant, and probably effective for weight loss in the short term.
-However, the side effects can be serious, so this should only be used with extreme caution and with a doctor’s supervision.
+Synephrine is a fairly potent stimulant and is potentially effective for weight loss in the short term.
+However, the side effects can be serious, so it should be used only with extreme caution and with a doctor’s supervision.

-Additionally, there are many prescription weight loss pills that have been shown to be effective.
+Additionally, some prescription weight loss pills have been somewhat effective.

-According to a recent 2014 review study, even prescription weight loss pills don’t work as well as you might assume.
+According to a 2014 review, even prescription weight loss pills don’t work as well as you might assume.
 On average, they may help you lose 3–9% of your body weight compared with a placebo (

-Keep in mind that this is only when combined with a healthy weight loss diet.
+Keep in mind that this is only when these pills are combined with a healthy weight loss diet.
 They are ineffective on their own and are not likely a helpful long-term solution to obesity.
 They also have many possible side effects.

-However, I have to advise against Orlistat due to the unpleasant side effects, and against CLA due to the harmful effects on metabolic health.
+However, many health professionals advise against orlistat because of the unpleasant side effects and against CLA because of its harmful effects on metabolic health.